NokNokMLS/BigDoorWyamBlog/input/posts/2019-05-17-water-in-poland-safe-to-drink.md

 The BigDoor24 Team

-**About BigDoor24.pl - Just Easier** - [A free service matching Expats with Property experts who speak your language, offering Polish Mortgage Cash-Backs, Commission discounts and more  - see our HOMEPAGE for further info.](https://bigdoor24.pl/)
+**About BigDoor24.pl - Just Easier** - [A new free service matching Expats in Poland with Property experts who speak your language, offering Polish Mortgage Cash-Backs, Commission Discounts and more  - see our HOMEPAGE for further info.](https://bigdoor24.pl/)

-Register [here](https://bigdoor24.pl/) for your personal referral code and **receive zl.
-250** for every successful mortgage applicant referred. ( t&c apply)